Vevey, Lake Geneva Switzerland

 Our car, KW95 (nicknamed “Kiwi”), is going well and collecting the kms.
 Seen here enjoying the view of Mont Blanc, FRANCE

 If you find yourself in northern Italy near the French border, we recommend a drive through the Aosta Valley.
-Scattered with medieval castles and forts and overlooked by Mont Blanc and the Matterhorn.
-The drive will have you in awe of what you see.

 Staying in a Chalet in the French Alps

-Loading up the car with food in a nearby town, we made our way up the mountains.
 The day was perfect, and the chalet setting was so picturesque for our first stay in a French Alp chalet.
 Thanks, Trevor.

-Yvoire, France on Lake Geneva
+Beautiful French Village, Yvoire, France, on Lake Geneva

 Yvoire, France, on Lake Geneva